TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-remediationtaskbehaviornotasexpected.md

 ## **Recommended Steps**

 * **Permissions**: If you are creating the remediation through a command, be sure that the managed identity has the proper permissions.
-Contributor role is not enough.
-1- Managed identity does not have permissions.
-Portal no worries.
 If not using portal, create role assignments manually and give permission.
 Contributor role is not enough.
 Follow this tutorial: [here](https://docs.microsoft.com/azure/governance/policy/how-to/remediate-resources#manually-configure-the-managed-identity)

 * **Modify Tags Known Issues**: There are some known issues, please check [here](https://github.com/Azure/azure-policy#known-issues).
 We are working to solve these.